enkidevs/curriculum/JavaScript/Ecmascript 2015/tagged-template-literals.md

 ---
 ## Content

-ES6 introducesa new feature called template literals that make it easier to work with strings by replacing values and defining strings on multiple lines:
+ES6 introduces a new feature called template literals that make it easier to work with strings by replacing values and defining strings on multiple lines e.g.:

 ```
-var company = 'Enki';
+var company = "Enki";
+console.log(
+`Hello ${company} hows it going?`
+);
-console.log(`Hello ${company} hows it going?`); //Hello Enki hows it going?
+//Hello Enki hows it going?
 ```

-Tagged template literals allow you to process the string and replacement values.
+Tagged template literals allow you to process string and replacement values on a template literal.

 They are created when a function call is specified before the literal itself e.g.